-Choices you make everyday will have an impact on your eyesight for years to come.
-Everyday we do things that are not healthy for our eyes.
+The choices you make every day have an impact on your eyesight for years to come.
+Every day, we do things that are not healthy for our eyes.
 We eat junk food, we forget our sunglasses, and we continue habits that just aren’t good for us.
-Just by making better choices we can prolong our healthy eyesight.
-Three of the top dangers to your eyesight are diet, sun exposure and smoking.
+Just by making better choices, we can prolong our healthy eyesight.
+Three of the top dangers to your eyesight are diet, sun exposure, and smoking.
 By understanding the dangers that these elements pose, you can make choices which will stop or counteract them.
 Hopefully, this will save your vision and improve it.

 The food choices you make can affect so many aspects of your life.
-It can change the way you feel, the way your body looks and the way you can look at the world.
-The best foods for your eyes are foods which are rich in vitamins, minerals and antioxidants.
+It can change the way you feel, the way your body looks, and the way you look at the world.
+The best foods for your eyes are those which are rich in vitamins, minerals, and antioxidants.

 Some of the most important vitamins for your eyes are vitamins A, C, and E. The antioxidants which are most helpful to your eyes are lutein and zeaxanthin.

-There are a number of vitamins, minerals and herbal supplements that are vital to good eyesight.
-It is not possible to get all of the vitamins, minerals and herbs you need from food alone daily.
+There are several vitamins, minerals, and herbal supplements that are vital to good eyesight.
+It is not possible to get all the vitamins, minerals, and herbs you need from food alone daily.
 You would have to plan each meal extensively at the micronutrient level!
-To know you are getting adequate amounts of every vitamin, mineral and herb you need, try a supplement like our Ocu-Plus Formula to fill in the gaps left by your diet.
+To know you are getting adequate amounts of every vitamin, try a supplement like our Ocu-Plus Formula to fill in the gaps left by your diet.

 Best Foods for Healthy Eyesight